juvalen/mb-checker/README.md

 Place a copy of original chrome bookmark file, which may be found for Brave browser for Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 ## Output files
 Script crawls the bookmark file using **requests.head** method to access each site.
-It is hardcoded a 10" timeout.
+It has a hardcoded 10" timeout.
 It retrieves the http return code.

 After processing all these files will be found in the _output_ subdirectory: